 This is a question that I’m asked often.
 It’s no surprise — people always want to know how best to protect their belongings when they’re exploring a new destination.

-And my answer is a resounding YES.
+And my answer is a resounding YES!
+Bring your purse!
 I use a purse at home — always.
 For that reason, I use it the vast majority of my travels.
-I even took it on safari in South Africa and it rests on my lap when I motorbike through Southeast Asia.
+When I go on safari in South Africa, my purse comes with me.
+When I motorbike through Southeast Asia, it winds around my shoulder and sits on my lap.
+And when I’m strolling through Paris or Tokyo or Ushuaia, I have my purse on me at all times.

 But what if someone steals it?
 Or slashes it?
 Or pickpockets you?

 Yeah.
-That can happen.
-I myself had my wallet stolen lifted out of my purse in Buenos Aires.
-But that’s because I was using the worst purse imaginable — a giant, oversized purse that didn’t even close.
+That can happen, though it’s unlikely to happen if you use common sense and keep an eye on your belongings.
+I myself had my wallet stolen lifted out of my purse in Buenos Aires back in 2008.
+But that’s because I was using the worst purse imaginable — a giant, oversized H&M purse that didn’t even close.
+I was advertising my naiveté from miles away.

 I first learned the importance of a purse the hard way during my semester abroad in Florence.
 For some reason I assumed I’d just use a sky-blue messenger bag for a purse, since it had a lot of pockets and was, well, “good for travel.”